netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 The goal of this library is to create a beautiful drag and drop experience for lists.
 It provides highly performant physics based mouse and keyboard dragging without creating any wrapping DOM nodes.

-### Short term backlog

-- Correct scroll handling while dragging with keyboard or mouse
-- Moving items between vertical lists (until this lands conditional dropping will not be available)

-### Medium term backlog

-- Dragging within a horizontal list
-- Moving items between horizontal lists
-- Moving a `Draggable` from a vertical list to a horizontal list
-- Nesting

-### Long term backlog

-- Automatically disabling physics for a drag when the frame rate drops below a threshold.
-This can be because of low system resources, or when the are 100's of impacted items during a drag
-- A mechanism to perform dragging without user input
-- Dragging multiple items at a time
-- And lots more!

 ## `DragDropContext`

 In order to use drag and drop, you need to have the part of your react tree that you want to be able to use drag and drop in wrapped in a `DragDropContext`.
 It is advised to just wrap your entire application in a `DragDropContext`.
 Having nested `DragDropContext`'s is *not* supported.
 You will be able to achieve your desired conditional dragging and dropping using the props of `Droppable` and `Draggable`.
 You can think of `DragDropContext` as having a similar purpose to the [react-redux Provider component](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)